Dollskill: Webiste Redesign

 I encountered challenges in maintaining brand identity however, designing an inclusive experience was my ultimate priority.

-This process found many faults in Dolls Kill’s website, including: busy menus and pages, non-contrasting colors, and an overall neglect to design inclusively.
+This process found inconsistencies in Dolls Kill’s website, including: busy menus and pages, non-contrasting colors, and an overall neglect to design inclusively.
+Many needs weren’t met for usability purposes.

 This would allow consumers a more efficient way to checkout.
 However, the purchasing flow wasn't the biggest concern with Dolls Kill's website, and the layout of their pages needed some rethinking.

+I made some sketches through the app GoodNotes on an iPad, and mapped out the pages to model the screens for desktop and mobile.
 I was determined to create a simplified layout that prioritized their products, as well as their consumers.
-I made some sketches through the app GoodNotes on an iPad, and mapped out the pages to model the screens for desktop and mobile.
-These low-fidelity prototypes helped to organize budding thoughts on how to update their current experience.

 Desktop